RussellOstergaard/webdev-rest/README.md

 ```
 node rest_server.mjs
 ```
-Once the erver is running you can visit the website with your browser at http://localhost:8000.
+Once the server is running you can visit the website with your browser at http://localhost:8000.